Why You Should Read This

 - With regards to widow remarriage, outside of the jurisdiction of the Allahabad High Court, customary law was permanently placed at a disadvantage.
 If the custom went against the text, then it had to be proved with evidence.
 Whereas if it agreed with it, then no evidence was necessary for it to be regarded as valid.

 - Even within the Allahabad High Court jurisdiction, although custom was recognised, it lost the possibility of evolving or changing over time.
 To establish that a remarriage had happened under customary law, courts required proof that the custom existed before the passing of the Remarriage Act in 1856.
 Poor, illiterate litigants often struggled to provide such evidence, and when they couldn’t, the courts ruled that the remarriage happened under the Remarriage Act rather than customary law.
 So, custom became frozen in time – everything that could be proved to be existing before 1856 was valid and recognised, anything that evolved afterwards was disregarded. 🤯

 - All this meant that, over time, society constantly moved closer and closer to the principles of orthodox Hinduism.

 Source text: Law, custom, and statutory social reform: the Hindu Widows’ Remarriage Act of 1856

 Publication: The Indian Economic & Social History Review

 Author: Lucy Carroll

-Note: This summary reflects an argument put forward by one scholar in one paper that we think would be interesting or useful to discuss.
-It does not represent academic consensus on the topic, which is always growing and evolving.
+Note: This is a summary of a single research paper.
+It reflects one argument that we think would be interesting or useful to discuss.
+It may not offer the full picture or represent consensus on this topic, both of which are always evolving.
 If you would like to know how other scholars have built on or critiqued the arguments presented in this paper, click here to see some of the works that cite it.